By hiding my disability, I was denying a huge part of what makes me, me.Joel Nelson – creator of joelvsarthritis.co.uk

 I have always struggled with talking about my challenges and disabilities.
 So after a difficult year in 2019, I created this blog to share my experiences, raise awareness, and be an advocate for people fighting autoimmune disorders.

 It made me realise what I was writing about was far more significant than my personal story.
-That there was a whole community of people out there in the same position as me, struggling with chronic pain, living with a chronic autoimmune illness that needed a voice.
+That there was a whole community of people out there in the same position as me, struggling with chronic pain, their mental health and living with a chronic autoimmune illness that needed a voice.
 From this point, I started writing for the community as well as myself.

 For a complete list of my work with leading charities, health organisations, media work and published writing, visit my Portfolio.